-Summary Schedule of Prior Audit Findings Year Ended September 30, 2020
+Summary Schedule of Prior Audit Findings Year Ended September 30, 2021

-Description of Finding Reference # Finding Status as of September 30, 2020 Finding Number 2019-001 Account Reconciliation This is resolved in FY2020 except for the cleaning of old prepayment accounts which is still on-going.
-Finding Number 2016-002 Prepayment Submission of receiving report is part of the full implementation of the procurement policy under the Office of Procurement and Property Management completed in FY2017.
-Cleaning of old prepayment accounts is still on-going while implementing the system generated receiving report.
+Finding Reference # Description of Finding Status as of September 30, 2021 Finding Number 2016-002 and 2020-002 Prepayment Submission of receiving report is part of the full implementation of the procurement policy under the Office of Procurement and Property Management completed in FY2017.
+Cleaning of old prepayment accounts is still on-going while implementing the system generated receiving report Finding Number 2020-001 Non-moving liabilities The implementation of policies and procedures is still ongoing in which the College will strengthen its financial monitoring by end of Fiscal Year 2022.